-You can easily add to your resume: "Satisfied the MTA Continuing Education Level for 2011, 2012, etc." Finally, you dictate the time place of your involvement, giving you the ability to engage in educational activities that are individually appropriate, relevant, and valuable.
+You can easily add to your resume: "Satisfied the CMT Association Continuing Education Level for 2011, 2012, etc." Finally, you dictate the time place of your involvement, giving you the ability to engage in educational activities that are individually appropriate, relevant, and valuable.

 Q: What is the process to approve other activities for CE credits not currently recognized?

-The MTA will consider other technical analysis events/materials for CE credit that aspire to meet our high standards in providing relevant educational products for our broad membership.
-Please write to the MTA describing the nature of the event/materials and the approximate time commitment of the activity.
-Within 72 hours the MTA staff will respond to the request.
+The CMT Association will consider other technical analysis events/materials for CE credit that aspire to meet our high standards in providing relevant educational products for our broad membership.
+Please write to the CMT Association describing the nature of the event/materials and the approximate time commitment of the activity.
+Within 72 hours the CMT Association staff will respond to the request.
 Approved events/materials will be added to central listing of CE credits.